j3rk0/blind-mailAI/README.md

 voice and bert for understanding ( intent classification and token classification ).
 The system is trained with syntetic data.
-It use rdf for dialogue state tracking and smtp/pop3 to comunicating with email server. the system is in italian language only
+It use rdf for dialogue state tracking and smtp/pop3 to comunicating with email server. the system is in italian language only.

 ## Steps to build the AI pipeline:

-you can train your own system with the following step:
+to train your own system first create a python 3.8 virtual enviroment and install the requirements then follow these steps:

 #### Generate training data